watzak/react-native-instagram-oauth/README.md

 1. `npm install react-native-instagram-oauth@latest --save`
 2. In XCode, in the project navigator, right click `Libraries` ➜ `Add Files to [your project's name]`
-3. Go to `node_modules` ➜ node_modules/react-native/Libraries/LinkingIOS/RCTLinking.xcodeproj  and add `RCTLinking.xcodeproj`
+3. Go to `node_modules/react-native/Libraries/LinkingIOS/RCTLinking.xcodeproj` ➜ and add `RCTLinking.xcodeproj`
 4. In XCode, in the project navigator, select your project.
 Add `libRCTLinking.a` to your project's `Build Phases` ➜ `Link Binary With Libraries`
 5. Click `RCTLinking.xcodeproj` in the project navigator and go the `Build Settings` tab.
 Make sure 'All' is toggled on (instead of 'Basic').
 Look for `Header Search Paths` and make sure it contains both `$(SRCROOT)/../../react-native/React` and `$(SRCROOT)/../../../React` - mark both as `recursive`.
 6. Run your project (`Cmd+R`)